 Projects informally mentioned by property representatives range from new signage to full renovation of vacant structures.

-Buffalo Place will also be able to invest $60,000 in Pearl Street Streetscape elements and will work with property representatives and the City of Buffalo to select appropriate improvements.
+Buffalo Place will also be able to invest $15,000 in Streetscape elements in the area, working with property representatives and the City of Buffalo to select appropriate improvements.

 Materials for Property Contacts: The following materials are posted for use by Theatre District Property representatives: